How Non-prescription Color Contacts Can Improve Your Appearance?

-Today the assortment of non-prescription color contacts is really great.
+Today the assortment of colored eye contacts is really great.
 Such brands as Acuvue 2 Colors, Freshlook and Durasoft Colors tend to be the most widely known.
 They offer color contacts with both no prescription and corrective lenses.
-Apart from that, hundreds of other quality no-brand non-prescription color lenses are available.
+Apart from that, hundreds of other quality no-brand color lenses are available.
 However, experts recommend choosing well-known brands only, so as they guarantee quality materials and comfortable design.
 On the other hand, no-brand lenses not only can be uncomfortable, but also dangerous.
 Some of them can be quite toxic.
 Thus, make sure the contacts you choose are safe for your eyes.

-Actually, all non-prescription contacts can be divided into 2 types: opaque and enhancement lenses.
+Actually, all contacts can be divided into 2 types: opaque and enhancement lenses.
 If your eyes are light, you can add brightness to them with the help of enhancement lenses.
 This makes your eyes appear more stunning and interesting.
 If you want to change completely your natural color, try opaque lenses.
 As a rule, enhancement lenses are labeled “for light eyes” while opaque ones may say “for dark eyes”.

 Contacts can be either one-week disposable or suitable for extended wear.
 Extended wear colored lenses are sold by the pair whereas disposable ones are often offered in six-packs.
 In some cases, color lenses can also correct such vision problems as hyperopia, myopia, crossed eyes, presbyopia or astigmatism just like regular contacts.